 - Ventilation: To prevent build-ups of moisture you need to properly ventilate your roof.
 This prevents things like mold and increases its lifespan.

-- Gutter Cleaning: Not cleaning out gutters can lead to serious structural damages.
+- Gutter Cleaning: Not cleaning out gutters can lead to serious structural damage.

 - Roof Repair for RVs: Though many people don’t think about RVs needing repairs this can be one of the most important parts of RV maintenance.

 - Roof Framing: Choosing a material that’s extremely heavy may not be supported by your house.
 A roofing specialist can ensure that your home can handle the weight by making structural changes to your home.